Sangreal0616/CS231N/README.md

 # CS231N
-# sub_items of each assignment are as follows.
+# Sub items of each assignment are as follows.
 # Assignment_1
   #KNN.ipynb